mlforsystems/mlforsystems.github.io/index.md

 				<div class="img-holder" style="background-image: url(/assets/images/speakers/jacques.jpg)"></div>
 				<div>
 					<h3 class="keynote-speaker">Natasha Jaques</h3>
-          <h5 class="keynote-speaker">Special Topic: MARL</h5>
+          <h5 class="keynote-speaker">Special Topic: MARL </h5>
-                    <h3>TBD</h3>
+                    <h3>Leveraging Deep Multi-agent Reinforcement Learning (MARL) for NP-hard Combinatorial Optimization</h3>
-					<p>Natasha Jaques is an Assistant Professor at the University of Washington Paul G. Allen School of Computer Science & Engineering, where she leads the <a href="https://socialrl.cs.washington.edu/">Social RL Lab</a>.
-She is also a Senior Research Scientist at Google DeepMind.
-Her work develops algorithms for Social Reinforcement Learning, which combine insights from social learning and multi-agent training to improve AI agents’ learning, generalization, coordination, and human-AI interaction.
-She is a pioneer in using RL for finetuning language models and learning from human feedback.
+					<p>Natasha Jaques is an Assistant Professor of Computer Science and Engineering at the University of Washington, and a Senior Research Scientist at Google DeepMind.
+Her research focuses on Social Reinforcement Learning in multi-agent and human-AI interactions.
+During her PhD at MIT, she developed techniques for learning from human feedback signals to train language models which were later built on by OpenAI’s series of work on Reinforcement Learning from Human Feedback (RLHF).
+In the multi-agent space, she has developed techniques for improving coordination through the optimization of social influence, and adversarial environment generation for improving the robustness of RL agents.
+Natasha’s work has received various awards, including Best Demo at NeurIPS, an honourable mention for Best Paper at ICML, and the Outstanding PhD Dissertation Award from the Association for the Advancement of Affective Computing.
+Her work has been featured in Science Magazine, MIT Technology Review, Quartz, IEEE Spectrum, Boston Magazine, and on CBC radio, among others.
+Natasha earned her Masters degree from the University of British Columbia, undergraduate degrees in Computer Science and Psychology from the University of Regina, and completed a postdoc at UC Berkeley.
 					</p>
 				</div>
         </div>